Pie Susu Bali

 Using the beater attachment, mix at the lowest speed, until the mixture resembles coarse breadcrumbs.

-While the mixer is mixing, in a separate container, add the iced water, eggs, and sweetened condensed milk.
+While the mixer is mixing, in a separate container, add the iced water, eggs, milk, sweetened condensed milk, and milk paste if using.
 Mix to combine.

 Continuing at the lowest speed, pour the liquid mixture into the mixing bowl.
 Mix until just combined and a dough is formed.
 Be careful not to overmix.